signaldatascience/R-curriculum/src/week3/day2/factanal.md

 * Examine the correlation between `W` and `Y`.

-* Use `noisyIndicators()` to generate 10 noisy indicators associated with `X` and 4 noisy indicators associated with W, with correlations 0.8 in both cases.
+* Use `noisyIndicators()` to generate 10   indicators associated with `X` and 4 noisy indicators associated with W, with correlations 0.8 in both cases.

 * Plot the associated correlation matrix.